prakhar2347/Python-projects/README.md

 ## Rules :

-- To earn Git-For-Geeks goodies, you must **register** and make **4 valid pull requests** (PRs) between October 19-29 (in any time zone).
+- You must **register** and submit **4 valid pull requests** (PRs) between October 19 and October 29 (in any time zone) to earn Git-For-Geeks swag.
 - Pull requests can be made in any repository of Git-For-Geeks organizations.
 - Pull requests must be approved by a maintainer of the repository/project to count.
-- If a maintainer reports your pull request as spam or behavior is not in line with the project’s code of conduct, you will be ineligible to participate.
+- If a maintainer reports your pull request as spam or your behaviour is not in line with the project’s code of conduct, you will be ineligible to participate.

 For your PR to count, it must be:

 - Submitted in a `Git-for-Geeks` repository
-- The PR should be labeled as `gitforgeeks-accepted` by a maintainer.
+- The PR should be labelled as `gitforgeeks-accepted` by a maintainer.

 ---